cyle/transcode-farm/docs/INSTALL_MASTER.md

 	lighty-enable-mod

-And type in "fastcgi fastcgi-php" and hit enter.
+At that prompt, type in `fastcgi fastcgi-php` and hit enter.

 And we'll need to configure lighttpd to allow PHP to use its X-Sendfile functionality: